dking072/dking072.github.io/_posts/2020-08-13-thermochem.md

 U_{mol} = E_{mol} + ZPVE_{mol} + U_{T,mol}
 $$

-Finally, if you take away anything from this post, let it be these four points:
+Finally, if you take away anything from this post, let it be these three points:

 1) **The output of an electronic structure package (e.g. Gaussian) is generally only the first term in the internal energy, $E_{mol}$**.